ncs-pl/svgu/doc/pages/index.md

 $ cd svgu
 ```

-Then, you can simply build the Go software using `make`:
+Then, build the Go software using `make`:

 ```bash
 $ make